 Inox material is renowned for its excellent corrosion resistance, attributed to the chromium content (usually above 10.5%).
 This creates a passive layer on the surface, protecting it from oxidation.
 It is also valued for its mechanical strength, durability, and visually appealing polished finish, making it a go-to choice for both functional and decorative applications.

-What Is Stainless Steel?
+What Is Inox and Stainless Steel?

 Comparing Inox Material and Stainless Steel